Steven-Chang1114/fa21-cse110-lab4/expose/javascript/part2.md

     5.  false
     6.  true
 15. == is used to compare two variables without considering their data type, === is used to compare two values in a more strict mode without type conversion
+16. part2-question16.js
+17. [2,4,6]: first we know doSomethimg takes a value and return the double of it, and it's being passed into modifyArray as callbacks.
+In modifyArray, the callbacks will be called on each elements of the input array and push the modified(doubled) value into a newArray and then return it.
+Therefore overall modifyArray([1,2,3], doSomething) takes [1,2,3] and return a new array where each element is doubled the value which is [2,4,6]
+18. part2-question18.js
+19.
+    1. 1
+    2. 4
+    3. 3
+    4. 2